jessecanada/flask-labeller-docker/README.md

 ### Requirements
 - docker and git should be properly configured
 - the docker image is 11.4GB
-- assumes you have at least one nvidia GPU that supports CUDA 11.1; if not, skip '--gpus all' and CPU will be used for inference
+- assumes you have at least one nvidia GPU that supports CUDA 11.1; if not, skip `--gpus all` and CPU will be used for inference

 ### Option 1
 1. `git clone` this project